jsimonrichard/ds2-problematic-internet-use/report/report.typ

 The demographics data for this study included data on participants' age and sex, as well as the season of enrollment in the study.
 The feature "Basic_Demos-Sex" had categorical int values, 0 for females and 1 for males.
 These 3 features in the dataset contained no null values, needing no further cleaning and preprocessing.

-After EDA, it was found that the dataset includes a disportionately high number of younger participants with the mean age being 10 years old.
+After EDA, it was found that the dataset includes a disproportionately high number of younger participants with the mean age being 10 years old.
 However, participants in this dataset ranged from as young as 5 years old to as old as 22 years old.
 This may limit the generalizability of findings to older participants.
 The analysis also revealed that over 60% of partipants were males.
 For the remaining feature, enrollment season, the analysis showed that enrollment was evenly distributed between all seasons (Spring, Summer, Fall, and Winter).